 The JV is jointly controlled by the Company with 50% shareholding.
-In the prior financial year, a subsidiary has provided the application development service to the JV for a fee of HK\$1,560,000 for the year.
-The price was negotiated with the JV on a cost plus basis, with a margin of approximately 10%.
+A subsidiary has provided the application development and maintenance and support services to the JV for a fee of HK\$239,000 (2009: Nil).
+The price was negotiated with the JV at arm's length.